ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/Vendors_API/Azure_Networking.md

   - VPN Gateway (the same functionality as VNGw type VPN)
   - ExpressRoute Gateway (the same functionality as VNGw type ExpressRoute)

-We want to bring support for The plan is to add support of [Load Balancer](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-overview) in one of next releases.
+The plan is to add support of the [Load Balancer](https://docs.microsoft.com/en-us/azure/load-balancer/load-balancer-overview) in one of the upcoming releases.

 ## Azure Setup